 Complaints Against Unlicensed Individuals & Companies

-APEGA regulates the practices of engineering and geoscience in Alberta through the Engineering and Geoscience Professions Act.
+APEGA regulates the practices of engineering and geoscience in Alberta through the Engineering and Geoscience Professions (EGP) Act.
 Individuals and organizations must be licensed by APEGA to provide engineering and/or geoscience services in Alberta.

 Members and the public can make a complaint against unlicensed individuals and companies that are providing engineering and/or geoscience services.

 - Mr. John Doe hands you an Alberta-based business card that identifies him as an electrical engineer, but he is not an APEGA member.

 - A company advertises that it provides geoscience services in Alberta, but it does not have a professional geoscientist on staff and does not hold an APEGA permit to practice.

 - An Alberta company named Jane Doe’s Engineering Corporation does have a professional member on staff, but it does not hold a permit to practice from APEGA.